cmikedev/wicklow-motorcycle-tourers/README.md

 ## Features

 * ### Navigation Bar
     * The navigation bar is featured on all pages where there is click-access.
-It is not featured on the "Thank You" page which is only accessed via completion of the sign up form.
+It is not featured on the 'Thank You' page which is only accessed via completion of the sign up form.

     * This allows the user to navigate across the website without having to use their browser's back button.
 The page name in the navigation bar is underlined when the user hovers over that page and is permanently underlined when a user is on that page allowing them to easily see where they are.